Guide to Legal Intake

 Why Does Intake Matter for In-House Legal?

 One of the biggest legal intake challenges that in-house teams face is managing increasing workloads without sacrificing quality or efficiency.
-Intake automation—through modes like a digital legal front door and legal triage systems—addresses this challenge by providing a streamlined way to capture and prioritize requests.
+Smart intake for legal teams, through modes like creating a legal front door and leveraging legal triage systems, addresses this challenge by providing a streamlined way to capture and prioritize requests.
 This not only helps avoid bottlenecks but also ensures that urgent matters are identified and addressed promptly.

 Additionally, intake using a legal intake platform supports better reporting by creating a centralized log of all requests, enabling legal teams to track progress, measure workload distribution, and demonstrate their value to the organization.